-THE PARTIES HERETO AGREE AND CONFIRM THAT THIS CONTRACT SHALL BE GOVERNED BY THE LAW OF THE STATE OF TEXAS, DISREGARDING, HOWEVER, ANY CONFLICT-OF-LAWS PROVISIONS THAT WOULD REQUIRE THE APPLICATION OF THE LAW OF SOME OTHER STATE.
+THE PARTIES HERETO AGREE AND CONFIRM THAT THE CONTRACT SHALL BE GOVERNED BY THE LAW OF THE STATE OF WISCONSIN, DISREGARDING, HOWEVER, ANY CONFLICT-OF-LAWS PROVISIONS THAT WOULD REQUIRE THE APPLICATION OF THE LAW OF SOME OTHER STATE.

 Entire Agreement

-This Contract contains the entire agreement between the Parties concerning the matters set forth herein and there are no other understandings or representations between the Parties hereto concerning same.
+The Contract contains the entire agreement between the Parties concerning the matters set forth herein and in any effective Transaction Confirmations and there are no other understandings or representations between the Parties hereto concerning same.

 Modifications

-No modification of the terms and provisions of this Contract shall be or become effective except pursuant to and upon the due and mutual execution of an appropriate supplemental written contract or amendment by the Parties hereto.
+No modification of the terms and provisions of the Contract shall be or become effective except pursuant to and upon the due and mutual execution of an appropriate supplemental written Transaction Confirmation, contract or amendment by the Parties hereto.

 Joint Preparation And Drafting of Contract

-This Contract shall be considered for all purposes as prepared and drafted through the joint efforts of the Parties and shall not be construed against one Party or the other as a result of the preparation, submittal or other event of negotiation, drafting or execution hereof.
+The Contract shall be considered for all purposes as prepared and drafted through the joint efforts of the Parties and shall not be construed against one Party or the other as a result of the preparation, submittal or other event of negotiation, drafting or execution hereof.

+Severability

+If any provision in this Contract is determined to be invalid, void or unenforceable by any court having jurisdiction, such determination shall not invalidate, void, or make unenforceable any other provision, agreement or covenant of this Contract.

 Equal Employment Opportunities